omaxel/node-express-simple-boilerplate/README.md

-This is the a basic boilerplate project to start creating APIs with Node.js and Express.
+This is a basic boilerplate project to start creating APIs with Node.js and Express.
 CORS supported.